Table of Contents

 Opening a Bank Account

 You may open accounts at banks by filling out an application form and showing a residence card.
 Some banks may require a personal seal, but often, just your signature will be sufficient.

-Both Citibank and Shinsei Bank provide services in English, including online banking.
-Be aware that many other Japanese banks do not offer any English information or support at the counters.
+Shinsei Bank and other Japanese banks provide services in English, including online banking, but please be aware that some of Japanese banks may not offer any English information or support at the counters.
 Some banks will require you to have been resident for a period of 6 months to a year before you can open an account.

 Japan is largely a cash-based society, and it is not unusual to make large transactions in cash.
 Personal checks are not used, and though credit cards are gaining popularity in Japan, many shops still operate on a cash-only basis.